-If an open tray impression coping is used with a closed tray technique, the coping will rip through the impression material when the impression is pulled.
-This will reduce the accuracy of the impression if the lab tries to reinsert the impression coping to pour up the model.
-Additionally, many open tray copings are designed in a way that makes it possible to re-insert the impression coping in the wrong orientation.
+If an open-tray impression coping is used with a closed-tray technique, the coping will rip through the impression material when the impression is pulled.
+This reduces the accuracy of the impression when the lab tries to re-insert the impression coping to pour up the model.
+Additionally, many open-tray copings are designed in a way that makes it possible to re-insert the impression coping in the wrong orientation.

-An example is this Astra EV impression coping that has identical anti-rotation slots all around it and yet there is only one correct rotational orientation.
-Once this is removed from the impression, it is impossible to determine which way it should be re-inserted.
+An example is the Astra EV impression copings that have identical anti-rotation slots all around them and yet there is only one correct rotational Astra EV orientation.
+Once these are removed Impression coping from the impression, it is impossible to determine which way they should be re-inserted.